coderextreme/JSONvirse/README.md

 npm install
 node app.js
 ```

-go to http://localhost:8088 or http://localhost:8090 in your browser
+Follow instructions to go to the right website